telekom-mms/sectpmctl/README.md

 ### Lockout authorization password

-Setting the authorization password to a random value without storing it enhances security, because the lockout hierarchy can not be modified after TPM provisioning.
+Setting the authorization password to a random value without storing it enhances security, because the lockout hierarchy can not be modified without password after TPM provisioning.
 This hierarchy also prevents accidental use of the tpm2_clear command.
 If you know that you need access to the lockout hierarchy, you should remove the option '--forgetlockout' from the 'sudo sectpmctl tpm provisioning' command in the installation section.
 If this option is not set, the lockout password is stored in '/var/lib/sectpmctl/keys/lockout.pwd'.
 You can change this option also at a later time by reinstalling sectpmctl again (see the recovery section for how to do it).

 ### Endorsement authorization password